+I warned you…he is scary!
 Yikes!
-I was trying to take a little test pic in the entry with all the lights turned off…and the shutter speed was much slower than I expected.
-So I must have moved the camera before the pic completed.
-Isn’t this photo wild?
+When I first took a test pic, I was trying to get a shot with all the lights in the Entry turned off, and the shutter speed was a lot slower than I expected.
 Normally, I don’t share pics where “the photographer” ends up in the pic, but this was just too cool to not share!

 In the Family Room…it was time to bring out the fall fire screen.
 Do you remember the topiary one that was here before?

 Have some yummy ginger snaps and hot mulled cider.
-The cute mug is Fitz and Floyd and was purchased 25 years ago at a F & F Outlet.
+(The mug is Fitz and Floyd and was purchased about 25 years ago at a F & F Outlet.)
 It’s two sided, witch on this side…

 Jack O’Lantern on the other.